Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Conclusions

 Our results show that the proposed methods can be used to enable time-efficient training.
 In particular, high accuracy on data with fine temporal resolution can be obtained by first training on coarse temporal resolution data, hence with a lower training time, and then performing model adaptation using the proposed methods.

 Our findings illustrate that working with datasets with static origins, e.g. NMNIST, provides limited insight into importance of time resolution, since such datasets do not have the temporal complexity inherent in real-world dynamic data.
-Hence, by considering audio datasets where temporal dynamics play an important role, our work provides a significant contribution to the literature on temporal resolution adaptation in contrast to approaches that focus solely on data with static origin.
+Hence, considering audio datasets where temporal dynamics play an important role, our work provides a significant contribution to the literature on temporal resolution adaptation in contrast to approaches that focus solely on data with static origin.

 The starting point for our framework is to match the neuron voltage dynamics on a single neuron level across different temporal resolutions.
-Investigation of spike-oriented approaches that focus on matching the spiking behaviour on a layer level is considered a promising direction for future work.
-Another interesting research direction is to develop specialized temporal model adaptation techniques for popular neuron model families in the SNN literature.
+Investigation of spike-oriented approaches that focus on matching the spiking behavior on a layer level is considered a promising direction for future work.
+Other interesting research directions include exploring the performance of our proposed methods with other popular neuron models, developing specialized temporal model adaptation techniques for other popular neuron model families, and evaluating the performance on non-ideal hardware.